22/11 7:30 PM

 bundesliga

-Leon Goretzka: 10 things on the Bayern Munich and Germany midfield marauder
+Leon Goretzka: 10 things on the Bayern Munich midfield marauder

 xwhatsappmailcopy-link

-From representing his hometown club at the age of six, through to his professional debut at 17 and to his first Germany cap two years later, Bayern Munich's Leon Goretzka has asserted himself as one of the most talented midfielders of his generation.
+From representing his hometown club at the age of six, through to his professional debut at 17 and to his first Germany cap two years later, Bayern Munich's Leon Goretzka has asserted himself at the top of domestic and international football.

 bundesliga.com retraces his path to footballing stardom from Bochum to Bayern...